User Guide

 DelReact Tool System Guide

-This guide explains how to create, register, and use custom tools in the DelReact agent framework using the createAgentTool
+This guide explains how to create, register, and use custom tools in the DelReact agent framework using the createAgentTool abstraction and the ReactAgentBuilder.

-1. Generate Tools with createAgentTool
+1. Generate Tools with createAgentToolβ

 Define a tool with a simple, type-safe schema and business logic only: